Lincourne History, Family Crest & Coats of Arms

 Another source claims the "name is derived from Lin in the Gaelic, Welsh, and Cornish-British, which signifies a pool, pond, or lake, and coln, the ridge or neck of a hill, so called from its situation, as it occupies the top and side of a steep hill on the river Witham, which here divides into three streams."

 Early Origins of the Lincourne family

 The Hundredorum Rolls of 1273 include: Robert de Linccolne in Nottinghamshire; and Richard de Linccolne in Huntingdonshire.
 Hugh de Lyncoln, fiscatar, was a Freemen of York, 3 Edward II (during the third year's reign of Edward II.)
 Daniel de Lyncoln was listed in the Writs of Parliament of 1324 and the Yorkshire Poll Tax Rolls of 1379 list Adam de Lincoln.

 Early History of the Lincourne family

 This web page shows only a small excerpt of our Lincourne research.
-Another 207 words (15 lines of text) covering the years 1637, 1622, 1690 and 1637 are included under the topic Early Lincourne History in all our PDF Extended History products and printed products wherever possible.
+Another 91 words (6 lines of text) covering the years 1637, 1622, 1690 and 1637 are included under the topic Early Lincourne History in all our PDF Extended History products and printed products wherever possible.

 Lincourne Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Lincourne are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Lincourne include Lincoln, Lincolne, Lincorne and others.

 Early Notables of the Lincourne family (pre 1700)